 When the marriage became public, the public’s response was mixed.
 The country was at war, and many believed that the marriage was incompatible with the King’s status as a prisoner of war.
 Lilian was branded a social climber, and the couple was blamed for violating the law by holding a religious ceremony before a civil one.
 These criticisms would haunt them even after the war.

 Despite the fact that they were under guard, Lilian and Leopold were very happy during the war years.
-They lacked nothing, and on 18 July 1942, their first child Prince Alexandre of Belgium is born.
+They lacked nothing, and on 18 July 1942, their first child Prince Alexandre of Belgium was born.
 After the landings at Normandy in June 1944, Adolf Hitler ordered the deportation of Leopold to Germany.
-He protested, but he, Lilian and the four children (three with his first wife Astrid of Sweden) were all deported.
+He protested, but he, Lilian and the four children (three with his first wife, Astrid of Sweden) were all deported.
 Only Elisabeth was allowed to remain in Laeken.
 On 11 June 1944, the family arrived in Hirschstein near Dresden, where they were guarded by the SS.
-The family are in the comfort of a castle, with three courtiers and nine servants.
+The family was in the comfort of a castle, with three courtiers and nine servants.
 On 7 March 1945, the family was once again moved.
-This time the final destination is Strobl in Austria, not far from the Adolf Hitler’s residence.
+This time the final destination was Strobl in Austria, not far from Adolf Hitler’s residence.
 There they were liberated by the Americans on 7 May.

 Leopold was soon toying with the idea of abdicating the throne in favour of his son, but Lilian persuaded him not to do it.
 The family moved to Switzerland, where they lived in Villa Le Reposoir with five servants until 1950.
 Leopold and Lilian travelled a lot during this time.
 This decadent lifestyle led to protests from war-torn Belgium.
 Lilian was an excellent scapegoat, and everything she did was picked apart by the media.
 Finally, a referendum was held on 12 March 1950.
 The conclusion: 57,68% of Belgians wanted to keep their monarchy, but the country was very much divided.
 After heavy riots, where four people lost their lives, Leopold finally abdicated on 17 July 1951.
 His son, just 20 years old, was now King Baudouin of the Belgians.